dicristea/task-app/README.md

 Other Updates:
 - Beautify code with best industry practices!
-  -> not supposed to change passed props but ok for now (Popup.js > handleTask)
+  -> not supposed to change passed props but ok for now (Popup.js > handleTask, )
 - Dynamic for Mobile
 - Accessibility: Windows High Contrast mode --will not see the box-shadow or be able to detect the border color change --> try to make 'outline: 3px solid transparent;' work on .form-left>textarea:focus